📚

 Immigration

-The influx of immigrants in the mid-19th century led to widespread fear and mistrust among native-born Americans.
-Many believed that immigrants would take their jobs and change their culture, and as a result, many people who were against immigration tended to vote for the Whig party.
-Nativists, who reacted most strongly to the presence of foreigners, were typically Protestants who distrusted the Roman Catholicism practiced by the Irish and many of the Germans.
+Many native-born Americans feared the immigrants, because they thought immigrants would take their jobs and change their culture.
+Thus, people against immigration tended to vote for the Whig party.
+The nativists (those reacting most strongly to the foreigners) were Protestants who distrusted the Roman Catholicism practiced by the Irish and many of the Germans.

-The opposition to immigrants led to sporadic rioting and the formation of a secret, anti-foreign society known as the Supreme Order of the Star Spangled Banner in the 1840s.
+In the 1840s, opposition to immigrants led to sporadic rioting and the organization of a secret antiforeign society: the Supreme Order of the Star Spangled Banner

 Art and Literature